Bernard W. Rogers: Army Chief of Staff

-Following this assignment Rogers was selected to be Chief of Staff of the United States Army, a post he held from October 1, 1976, until June 21, 1979.
+Following this assignment Rogers was selected to be Chief of Staff of the United States Army, a post he held from 1 October 1976 until 21 June 1979, the last World War II veteran to do so.
 Some highlights of his tenure include supervising the army's move to a 24-division, all-component force; establishing priorities for near-term readiness, midterm modernization, and long-term sustainability; establishing a program to enhance the quality of life of army personnel; and suggesting a limited draft to fill the Individual Ready Reserve.

 Rogers continued the reforms he began as a division commander as Chief of Staff, improving training programs and developing plans for a modern "quick-strike" force.
 He also took steps to make the army more friendly toward women and minorities, calling on commanders to "eliminate any discriminatory handling of soldiers."
 He also authorized the formation of Delta Force, the first United States military counter-terrorist unit.

 Rogers was responsible for starting the army's renaissance after falling into a state of low morale and readiness following the Vietnam War.
 His innovations and reforms were continued under his successor, General Edward C. Meyer.